How to calculate percentage? - Interactive FAQs

 Calculator usage:

 Step 1: Calculate the amount you've repaid.
 Use the Basic Percentage CALCULATOR ("What is X% of Y?").
-Enter the loan repayment percentage as X (30) and the initial loan amount as Y ($20000).
+Enter 30 [X] and $20000 [Y].
 The calculator will calculate 30% of $20000.

 Step 2: Subtract the repaid amount calculated in Step 1 from the initial loan amount.